 Cuba does not require visitors to have had specific vaccinations, although tetanus, typhoid and hepatitis A are often recommended.
 There are occasional outbreaks of dengue fever, spread by mosquitoes.
 Cuba is not a malarial zone.
 It can be hot and humid so wear light clothing and try to keep yourself clean and dry (except when diving).

 You should seek independent medical advice before traveling to Cuba.
 Most people complete their diving trip without any significant health problems to spoil their enjoyment of their vacation, in this exciting and vibrant destination.

 Tap water is not safe to drink in Cuba.
 Drink bottled or boiled water and avoid ice.
 The usual, common-sense precautions against food poisoning should be followed.
 Most Cuban cities have health clinics specifically for tourists and health insurance is required, so you can also purchase some on arrival.

+We consider Cuba to be a safe place for liveaboard tourists to travel.
 The crime rate is low in Cuba.
 It is considered one of the safest destinations in Latin America.
 So you are much more likely to come away praising the friendliness and helpfulness of the locals, than complaining about any crime.
 Cuba is also very well policed.